amazeeio/docs/automated_deployments.md

  * If any of these `before_deploy` tasks is failing (return code is not 0), the deployment is stopped immediately, no rollback to the previous deployment is happening.
 3. The `after_deploy` are executed (if on cluster only on one backend).
  * Important: `after_deploy` tasks should be used for tasks that change database related things like `drush updb` or for tasks that should be executed only once in a cluster environment, like `drush cr`.
- * If any of the `after_deploy` tasks is failed (return code is not 0), the deployment is stopped immediately, no rollback to the previous deployment is happening.
+ * If any of the `after_deploy` tasks is failed (return code is not 0), the deployment is stopped immediately, no rollback to the previous deployment is happening
- 1. The `public_html` symlink is changed back to the previous deployment.
- 2. The `releases` folder of the failed deployment is removed.
- * **No tasks from the `before_deploy` or `after_deploy` task lists are executed**, as the state of the Drupal site is very hard to understand for the deployment system.
-In case of a rollbacked deployment, you should ensure yourself that the site is working properly.